-Even with all the wonderful, free museums and other offerings for kids right in our backyards here in DC, it’s nice to have a chance of scenery — and activity — now and then.
+Even with all the wonderful, free museums and other offerings for kids right in our backyards here in DC, it’s nice to have a change of scenery — and activity — now and then.
 We usually find it just 45 minutes away in Baltimore, where there are several places to experience play, learning, culture, and more, much of it in environments created especially for children.

 One of those places is the Maryland Science Center, located right on the Inner Harbor.
 And while I’ve previously covered it on the blog, I’ve never given it a proper general overview.
 There’s really nothing like it here in DC — on such a large scale, anyway.
 MSC presents various topics of science through an array of exhibits, just about all of them hands-on and appealing to young visitors.
 It’s not a museum with collections of artifacts and tangible history; rather, there are models, demos, and interactive displays that encourage learning through engagement.
 (For the record, I believe both have great value, they just offer different experiences.)